 Self-destructive thinking can also throw a prospective student off track before they even get started.
 Many of us make excuses for why we can’t succeed in this type of environment.
 Some students feel like they have let too much time lapse or their peers are too far ahead.
 The reality is this couldn’t be farther from the truth.
 Recovery is an excellent time to go back to school.
-Learning to reintegrate into this environment without abusing drugs and alcohol can appear to be a daunting task but new behaviors and new coping mechanisms learned in treatment can help students build a foundation for continued success in both the classroom and in life.
+Learning to reintegrate into this environment without abusing drugs and alcohol can appear to be a daunting task.
+However, new behaviors and new coping mechanisms learned in treatment can help students build a foundation for continued success during school in recovery.

 The Association for Recovery in Higher Education (ARHE) has since been formed to help develop such programs and support institutions offering these options.
-The programs have been well received and some schools are now offering programs not only for students who are in recovery, but also for those students who have family members that are struggling with chemical dependency as well.
-These programs are satisfying a real need and the timing couldn’t appear better as statistics continue to indicate disturbing trends related to substance abuse occurring with young adults at our nation’s colleges and universities.
+The programs have been well received and some schools are now offering programs not only for students who are in school in recovery, but also for those students who have family members that are struggling with chemical dependency as well.
+These programs are satisfying a real need and the timing couldn’t appear better as statistics continue to indicate disturbing trends related to substance abuse occurring in young adults at our nation’s colleges and universities.

 Since 1993, the proportion of students using marijuana daily has more than doubled.
-Cocaine and heroin abuse is up 52%, the abuse of prescription painkillers such as Percocet, Vicodin and OxyContin is up 343%, stimulants such as Ritalin and Adderall are up 93%, tranquilizers such as Xanax and Valium are up 450%, and sedatives such as Nembutal and Seconal are up 225% (CASA, 2007).
+Cocaine and heroin abuse are up 52%, the abuse of prescription painkillers such as Percocet, Vicodin and OxyContin is up 343%, stimulants such as Ritalin and Adderall are up 93%, tranquilizers such as Xanax and Valium are up 450%, and sedatives such as Nembutal and Seconal are up 225%.
 Now, more than ever it is imperative to provide young adults new in recovery with the structure and support they need to successfully navigate this college experience.

 At Morningside Recovery, we have developed the Morningside Academic Institute (MAI) to support such individuals.
 We have developed relationships with local colleges and universities to take this idea of structured support for students in recovery to new levels.
 We provide our students with dedicated one-on-one tutoring, a beautiful building with dedicated computers and study space, transportation to and from school and structured groups to process on-campus experiences and interactions.
-Couple this with sober living houses, curfews, random drug testing, daily breathalyzing and nightly recovery meetings and one can see the structure and support is there to help our students achieve success in both the classroom and in their recovery.
+Couple this with sober living houses, curfews, random drug testing, daily breathalyzing and nightly 12 step recovery meetings and one can see the structure and support is there to help our students achieve success in both the classroom and in their recovery.

 The need for this type of support is evident.
-The college campus can at first appear to be an insurmountable environment for a young adult new to recovery.
+The college campus can at first appear to be an insurmountable environment for a young adult new to school in recovery.
 The anxiety of taking exams and the increased pressure to succeed academically can put untold stress on students these days.
-Couple this with peer pressure, social anxieties and the ever present access to alcohol and drugs and it is easy to see why so many students struggle in this environment.
+Couple this with peer pressure, social anxieties and the ever-present access to alcohol and drugs and it is easy to see why so many students struggle in this environment.
 It is in this environment where a great many of these same young adults exhibited poor behaviors and choices in the past.
 It is because of this prior poor performance that makes going back to school while the student is in treatment such an opportunity.